Shopify Demand Planning & Inventory Forecasting Reports

 • Many non-programmable factors may reduce accuracy.
 You always need to get in touch with the current market situation and adjust forecasts and plans.

-Explanations on inventory forecasting
+Shopify inventory forecasting explained

 To know how many products we need for next week or month, we should understand how fast we will sell products - it's sales velocity.